-SUNY Geneseo will coordinate reasonable accommodations and auxiliary aids and services for persons with documented physical, emotional, or cognitive disabilities in order to provide equal access to the learning and living environment.
+SUNY Geneseo will coordinate reasonable accommodations and auxiliary aids and services for persons with disabilities in order to provide equal access to the learning and living environment.

 The Office of Accessibility reviews requests for reasonable accommodations on a case-by-base basis.
 Final determination of accommodations will be made by the Assistant Dean of Accessibility after engaging in an interactive process with the student, which includes an interview with the student and review of relevant documentation.
 Academic accommodations may include:

 - Alternative testing (e.g., extended time, distraction-reduced environment)